 Identify Mystery Caller

 It’s understandable that you would want to identify the mystery caller rather than picking up for a stranger.
-But the question is How to check a phone caller?
+But the question is how do you check a phone caller?
 You could call the number back, of course – maybe from another phone or using a “burner” phone number if you’re trying to be especially discrete – but, even then, you have no way of verifying that the person on the other end of the line is who they say they are.